okami101/vuetify-admin/docs/guide/laravel.md

 }
 ```

-Note as it must be place just right **AFTER** the `EnsureFrontendRequestsAreStateful` middleware which is provided by Laravel Sanctum.
+Note as `Impersonate` must be placed just right **AFTER** the `EnsureFrontendRequestsAreStateful` middleware in order to fetch initial main authenticated admin user.

 :::